base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 ---

-The contents presented in this tutorial were discussed previously during the workshop.
+The contents presented in this tutorial were discussed previously during a [workshop](https://www.youtube.com/embed/8N5h3SI8E-A).
 You can follow along to receive detailed audio commentary on the setup's intricacies:

-<iframe width="1317" height="741" src="https://www.youtube.com/embed/8N5h3SI8E-A" title="Base x SubQuery Indexing Workshop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## What are indexers?